Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 on beats 3&4.
 You may also do a bracelet around the follower's wrist using your pinky and thumb as she rotates on 3&4.

+#### Scout fold RAG free spin

+Start in a [scout] position.
+The footwork is the same as in a [fold] up to but not including 4.
+On 3& you should be standing on the left side of the slot facing 9 o'clock.
+On 4 take a step from the left side of the slot to the right side of the slot with you left foot pointing at 5 o'clock and your body facing 6 o'clock.
+On 4, the goal is to move down the slot as the follower travels and end up to the right of her, not behind of her.
+On 5&6 you should be facing 3 o'clock.
+On 7&8 do a triple step so you end up facing 2 o'clock.
+On 9&10 catch the follower's hand while doing an anchor.
+You should end in an [open] position.
+Notice that there is not a lot of travel in the 5&6 because you are unwinding the follower; she cannot travel.
+On 7&8 there may not be a lot of travel either;
+the spin begins on 7, so there is not a lot of travel that can happen on 7.

+As for the handwork, on 1 lead the follower back with the left hand.
+On 1.5 do a [left] prep.
+On 3&4 wrap the back of your left hand on the follower's right side of the waist.
+On 4 the follower should be facing 6 o'clock and you should be facing 9 o'clock.
+On 5&6 unwind the follower so she faces 12 o'clock.
+This is the equivalent of steps 1 and the [left] prep in a [free spin].
+For styling, on 5&6 you may choose to hold the follower's left forearm with your right hand.
+On 7&8 give the follower a counter-clockwise spin.
+On 9&10 catch the follower's hand.
+You should end in an [open] position.

 #### Left-side inside chain turn

 Start from an [open] position.
 The footwork is the same as a left-side pass.
 The